Leonel Franca

-Leonel Edgard da Silveira Franca (January 6, 1893 — September 3, 1948), more known as Leonel Franca, was a Brazilian Catholic priest, writer and teacher.
+Leonel Edgard da Silveira Franca (January 6, 1893 – September 3, 1948), better known as Leonel Franca, was a Brazilian Catholic priest, writer and teacher.
 He received the Machado de Assis Prize from the Brazilian Academy of Letters in 1947, as a tribute to his body of work.

 Biography

 Born into a family from Bahia, he was born in São Gabriel, in Rio Grande do Sul, when his father, a railway engineer, was working on the construction of a railway.
 He had eight siblings.

 The family returned to Bahia and Leonel Franca initially studied in Salvador, at the Jesuit Colégio Vieira, and at the age of 13 he was transferred to the Colégio Anchieta.
 At the age of 14 he had the first heart attack of the disease that accompanied him throughout his life.

 He joined the Society of Jesus in 1908 and in 1910 he began the literature course, typical of the Jesuit formation.
 In 1912 he went to Rome to study Philosophy at the Pontifical Gregorian University.

 Back in Brazil in 1915, he began teaching at Colégio Santo Inácio (Rio de Janeiro).
 Franca taught history of philosophy, experimental psychology and chemistry at Colégio Anchieta.

 In 1920 he returned to Rome to study theology for four years, being ordained a priest in 1923.
 The following year Franca received his doctorate in philosophy and theology and in November 1925 he completed, in O|ia, Spain, the last year of his Jesuit formation, the so-called "Third Probation".

 He returned to Rio de Janeiro in 1927, and began working at the Centro Dom Vital as an Ecclesiastical Assistant for this institution, for the Catholic University Action and for the Association of Catholic Teachers.